Claers/Projet5/readme.md

 db = DataBase("username","password","database","host")
 ```

-- Access to a product in database by name :
+- Access to a product in database by name or id:
+	If for the name search multiple product are found it will shows the found product list and not the product description, you will have to enter exactly the product name to access to the complete description
 	- Command :
 		```python
 		db.product("name")